cschleiden/go-workflows/README.md

 While there are implementations for other lanuages in the context of Azure Durable Functions, the general purpose version of Durable Task was only implemented for C#.

-The execution model for `go-dt` follows closely the one created for Uber's [Cadence](https://cadenceworkflow.io) and which was then forked by the original creators for [Temporal.io](https://temporal.io).
+The execution model for `go-workflows` follows closely the one created for Uber's [Cadence](https://cadenceworkflow.io) and which was then forked by the original creators for [Temporal.io](https://temporal.io).

 TODO: describe in more detail here.